Dmartin42/RaceCar/README.md

 # RaceCar
-Proof of concept: demonstrate the ability for a car to detect user made racetrack.
+Proof of concept: demonstrate the ability for a car to detect the outline using ray-tracing algorithms.
+Includes a custom map editor.

-Java currently has an internal bug.
-The bug causes inaccurate modeling of coordinates.